 My normal hand stitching is a bit my signature.
 I love visible stitching in contrasting colours.
 For historical garments I use the correct stitch on the right place.

 My embroidery is by hand.
-I once had a market where people didn’t believe that.
-It is true, I do it by hand.
 If there is a blank piece of fabric and some lovely threads available, I get an itch.
-Embroidery was not something that was done in the viking period, but now we love the beautiful markings and figures on our reenactment items.
+Embroidery was not something that was done (much) in the viking period, but now we love the beautiful markings and figures on our reenactment items.
 You can request almost any kind of embroidery on your garment.